IBM/StorageCephVagrant/README.md

 ## Usage

-Now use the created resources on the `ceph-client` node.
+Now use the created resources on the `ceph7-client` node.

 ### RBD volume access

 ```
-vagrant ssh ceph-client
+vagrant ssh ceph7-client
 # Add the configuration according to the admin node equivalent
 sudo vi /etc/ceph/ceph.conf
 # Add the client keyring according to the admin node equivalent